- Concealer end blends easily with fingertips and has high coverage

 The wear didn’t blow me away, but it also wasn’t bad.
 I had very little creasing and settling after setting with a lightweight powder, which is always what we want for the under eye area!
 I feel like it did keep my under eyes bright and my blemishes concealed, everything looking blurred all day long.
 However, I can’t speak to the benefits of it helping improve my dark circles over time as Laura Mercier does say it helps with that.

 How Laura Mercier Secret Concealer Compares: I don’t think this cream concealer stick worth it.

-With only finding half of the concealer actually useful, I can’t recommend it.
+With only finding half of the Laura Mercier Secret Camouflage Concealer actually useful, I can’t recommend it in this review.
 I found that the brightening side was pretty useless, as it was hard to blend and provided no coverage.
 However the concealer side is pretty solid.
 It gave me the blurred, full coverage Laura Mercier promised and was easy to blend with my fingers or a brush.
 But, that’s only half the product I would get use out of.
 If I’m going to spend $30+ on a concealer, I’d like to get use out of the entire thing!